Harry-Yates/Harry-Yates/README.md

 Stockholm 2° ☀️ · London 12° ☁️

 # 2°
-☀️ **This afternoon, clear skies with excellent visibility, feels like -3°, sunrise at 7:41 AM.**
+☀️ **This evening, clear skies with excellent visibility, feels like -3°, sunrise at 7:41 AM.**

 **↑** 2° **↓** -2° · Tomorrow: ☁️ 2°
 Week: ▁▃▁▁▁▃█ (1° to 4°)